avg —

 Instructions

 I prepare the ingredients.
-Chili sauce can be replaced with half a teaspoon of finely chopped fresh or dried hot pepper for a more rustic flavour.
-If using fresh untreated roe instead of pre-salted masago (or other fish with small firm eggs), I lightly salt it and let it sit 20 minutes before using — the salting firms the eggs and brings out their flavour.
+The chili sauce can be replaced with half a teaspoon of finely chopped hot pepper (fresh or dried).
+If you use fresh roe instead of salted capelin roe (or another fish with small, firm eggs), it should be lightly salted and left for 20 minutes, then used in the recipe.

 Tips